noah-nuebling/mac-mouse-fix/Markdown/Templates/en-US/readme_template.md

 brew install mac-mouse-fix
 ```

-You can download older versions of Mac Mouse Fix from the [version history](https://github.com/noah-nuebling/mac-mouse-fix/releases).
+You can download older versions of Mac Mouse Fix from the [Releases](https://github.com/noah-nuebling/mac-mouse-fix/releases).

 ## macOS compatibility